GICSAFePhD/RailML/Layouts/Example_8/Readme.md

 In red letters, automatically added signals are shown.

-The RNA allocates signals close to the buffer stops:
+The RNA allocates signals close to the line boredrs:

--- Stop: *T01, T03, T05, T07 and T09*
+-- Stop: *L01, L02, L03 and L04*

--- Departure: *T02, T04, T06, T08 and T10*
+-- Departure: *Nothing*

 The RNA allocates signals close to the line borders.
-RNA does not allocate departure signals assigned close to every line border, because this network does not have line borders.
+RNA does not allocate departure signals assigned close to every buffer stop border, because this network does not have buffer stops.

 ![Figure 7](Figure1.jpg "Figure 7")